CHILD SAFETY

 -

-Over 50% of child drowning victims in this age group are found within minutes of being unsupervised near a pool.
+Over 50% of drowning victims in this age group are found within minutes of being unsupervised near a pool.
+Most accidents happen during brief lapses in supervision.

 -